Skip to main content

 Monday, March 27, 2023

-Shae Greidanus grew up on the family farm in Visalia, California and was planning to attend Boise State University in Idaho after graduating from high school in 2021.
+Shae Greidanus grew up on the family farm in Visalia, California, and was planning to attend Boise State University in Idaho after graduating from high school in 2021.
 But several former high school classmates already were attending Oklahoma State University and they encouraged her to make a trip to the Stillwater campus.

 It didn’t take long for Greidanus to decide OSU was the place for her.
 Today, two years later, she could not be happier.
 An international business major in the Spears School of Business, Greidanus is also taking advantage of the new Property and Real Estate Management certificate offered through the Department of Finance and the School of Hospitality and Tourism Management.